miaofasheng/miaofasheng/README.md

 ### Hi there 👋

-- 🔭 I’m currently a master in Tsinghua University.
+- 🔭 I am currently a graduate student at Tsinghua University.
 - 🌱 I am proficient in **C/C++, Golang, Python**, JAVA, and several other programming languages.
 - 👯 I have a strong passion for the following areas **（security and privacy）**:
   - **DNS Security:** Exploring the intricacies of DNS (Domain Name System) and finding ways to enhance its security.